 Zed

 Zed is not a fork.
 It is not a wrapper.
 It is not a reskin of someone else’s project.
 It is written from scratch in Rust.
 Native GPU rendering through their own framework called GPUI.
-No Electron.
-No Chromium.
-No web technologies in the rendering pipeline.
+No browser engine in the rendering pipeline.
 The editor talks directly to your GPU to draw text.
 The difference in performance is not incremental.
 It is a different category.

 Startup is near-instant.
-Memory consumption is a fraction of VS Code.
+Memory consumption is minimal.
 File operations are fast because they are not going through a JavaScript runtime and a browser engine to reach the filesystem.
 The editor feels like a tool built for the machine it runs on, because it is.

 Zed is open source under a dual GPL/AGPL license.
 The code is on GitHub.
 You can read it.
 You can build it.
 You can audit exactly what it does on your machine.
 There is no proprietary layer on top.
 There is no "community edition" with missing features.
 The editor you download is the editor they develop.